CoQ10: What It Is & Why It Matters

 CoQ10 stands for coenzyme Q10, also called ubiquinone.
 The body makes it and it is found in cell membranes and inside mitochondria, which are the parts of the cell that make most of its usable energy (Crane, 2001).

 CoQ10 is fat soluble.
-That means it mixes with fat, not water.
-This helps explain why it lives in cell membranes and why fats in a meal can help with absorption from food or supplements (Bhagavan and Chopra, 2006).
+It mixes with fat, not water.
+It lives in cell membranes and having fats can help with absorption from food or supplements (Bhagavan and Chopra, 2006).

 Why The Body Needs It